CRIA-CIMATEC/covid-19/diagnostic_imaging/computed_tomography/chest_CT_image_distinction/readme.md

-Artificial Neural Network for chest CT image distinction
+# Artificial Neural Network for chest CT image distinction

+## Support for Covid diagnosis using Aritificial Intelligence in Computed Tomography imagess

+### Reference Center for Artificial Intelligence at SENAI CIMATEC

 Model was trained to distinguish 3 classes: (A) CT of the chest, (B) CT of other parts of the body and (C) any images